Trapping To Get Rid Of Squirrels

 Squirrels are abundant in the wild because their numbers far exceed the number of predators.
 The large population and decreasing natural habitat due to construction in many areas causes them to seek shelter in houses.
 The cool months of fall and winter cause squirrels to seek the warmth that is found in attics.

-The most frequently asked question about squirrels is: What can I do to keep squirrels out of the attic?
+What can I do to keep squirrels out of the attic?

 If you do run them temporarily (example moth balls), it would run you out as well.